10 Best Free Online PDF Tools for Students and Professionals in 2026

 pdf24.org | ~45 tools | Generous free limits | No daily task cap

-PDF24 is the most underrated tool on this list and arguably the most powerful pure-PDF alternative to Plainscan available in 2026.
+PDF24 is the most undervalued tool here and probably the strongest pure-PDF alternative to Plainscan in 2026.

 Best for: Users who need diverse PDF operations without task restrictions and are not concerned with AI, image, or OCR capabilities.